alex-voodoo/diaspora/features/README.md

 - A feature should have `init()` and `post_init()` functions that will be called from the main program.
 If the feature is disabled, those functions should return early, before initialising data or adding any handlers to the application.
 - Should the feature store persistent data in files, these files should reside in the `resources` subdirectory, and their names should have `feature_` prefix, where `feature` is the name of the feature

-## Feature index

-**Antispam** detects and deletes spam messages

-**Glossary** maintains an explanatory dictionary for a set of specific words that are used in the community but can be confusing to newcomers.
-The feature detects such words in the discussion, highlights messages where these words are found, and can provide explanations.

-**Moderation** implements public-driven moderation that aims at making the community self-regulated.
-See details in the <a href="moderation/README.md">README</a> of the feature.